 - FDM is a cheap and accessible 3D technology.
-This makes it easy for hobbyists to get into 3D printing and additive manufacturing using fused deposition modeling.
-It is therefore the most commonly used rapid prototyping technology due to its ease of access.
+This makes it perfect for beginners to 3D printing.
+It’s also the most commonly used rapid prototyping technology due to its ease of access.

 FDM Disadvantages / FDM Limitations

-- The print quality of FDM / FFF 3D prints are not as good as processes such as SLA or SLS.
+- The print quality of FDM / FFF 3D prints are not as good as those by SLA or SLS.

 - 3D printing with fused deposition modeling is slow.
 This makes it unusable in some industries when large numbers of parts are needed quickly.

 Therefore to summarize, FDM is a great 3D printing option for beginners due to its simplicity and cheap cost.
-However, for users looking to print large numbers of models quickly, and at super high-quality, you are better off elsewhere.
+However, for users looking to print large numbers of models quickly, and at very high quality, you are better off elsewhere.